Sunday roast

 A Sunday roast or roast dinner is a British dish traditionally eaten on Sunday.
 It consists of roast meat, roast or mashed potatoes, and accompaniments such as Yorkshire pudding, gravy and stuffing, and may include condiments such as apple sauce, mint sauce, redcurrant sauce, mustard, cranberry sauce or horseradish sauce.
 A range of vegetables can be served, such as broccoli, Brussels sprouts, cabbage, carrots, cauliflower, parsnips or peas, which can be boiled, steamed or roasted alongside the meat and potatoes.

-The Sunday roast's prominence in British culture is such that in a poll of Britons in 2012 it was ranked second in a list of things people love about Britain.
 Other names for this meal include Sunday lunch, Sunday dinner, roast dinner and full roast.
 The meal is often described as a less grand version of a traditional Christmas dinner.

 Besides being served in its original homeland, the tradition of a Sunday roast lunch or dinner has been a major influence on food cultures in the English-speaking world, particularly in Australia, Ireland, Canada, South Africa, and New Zealand.
 A South African Sunday roast normally comprises roast pork, beef, lamb or chicken, roast potatoes or mashed potato, and various vegetables such as cauliflower cheese, creamed spinach, green beans, carrots, peas, beetroot and sweet potato.
 It is also fairly common to serve rice and gravy or pap and tomato gravy in South Africa instead of Yorkshire pudding.

 Origin

-The Sunday roast originated in Britain, particularly Yorkshire, as a meal to be eaten after the church service on Sunday.
+The Sunday roast originated in Britain as a meal to be eaten after the church service on Sunday.
 Eating a large meal following church services is common to most of Europe, but the Sunday roast variant developed as unique to Britain.
-On Sundays all types of meat and dairy produce are allowed to be eaten; this is unlike Fridays, where many Christians of the Roman Catholic, Anglican and Methodist denominations traditionally abstain from eating meats and instead eat fish.
+On Sundays all types of meat and dairy produce are allowed to be eaten; this is unlike Fridays, when many Christians of the Roman Catholic, Anglican and Methodist denominations traditionally abstain from eating meats and instead eat fish.
 Likewise, it is traditional for Anglicans and English Catholics to fast before Sunday services, with a larger meal to break the fast afterwards.
-These Christian religious rules created several traditional dishes in the United Kingdom.
+These Christian religious rules created several traditional dishes in Britain.